Nicolas Bouliane

 This affects immigrants more than anyone else, because they face the whole system at once, instead of being gradually exposed to it as they grow up.

-They need to find a job and an apartment, open a bank account, choose health insurance, get a SIM card, get an internet contract, find a kindergarten for their children, and a million other things.
+In their first few months, they need to find a job and an apartment, open a bank account, choose health insurance, get a SIM card, get an internet contract, find a kindergarten for their children, and a million other things.

 Person being beaten by their problems

-They must do of that while going to work, taking care of children, paying bills and running errands like the rest of us.
+They must do all of that while going to work, taking care of children, paying bills and running errands like the rest of us.

 It can be a lot.